seamplex/feenox/tests/nafems/le10/README.md

 This directory contains a script `run.sh` that parametrically solves the [NAFEMS LE 10 problem](https://www.seamplex.com/feenox/examples/#nafems-le10-thick-plate-pressure-benchmark) with a number of different FEA codes over a wide range of mesh refinements.
 The expected result, namely $\sigma_y$ at point $D$ and the wall time, CPU time and memory are recorded for each run so as to create plots of these results vs. the total number of degrees of freedom being solved from.

+This way of executing FEA programs follows the FeenoX design basis of being both cloud and script friendly.
+The reasons for requiring these friendlinesses are explained in FeenoX documentation, particularly in the SRS and SDS.
+It might happen that some of the codes tests seem to need to setup and/or read the results in a unnecessarily complex and/or cumbersome way because they were not designed to be either cloud and/or script friendly.
+It might also happen that the cumbersomeness comes from my lack of expertise about how to properly use the code.

+The problem was chosen because

+ * it is a well-established benchmark since its publication in 1990
+ * it is simple yet has displacement boundary condition on an edge in addition to faces that makes it challenging
+ * the reference solution is a single scalar which is easy to compare among different approaches

+## Scripted parametric execution

 There are two types of meshes, one locally-refined (around point $D$) unstructured curved tetrahedral grid and one straight incomplete (i.e. hex20) fully-structured hexahedral mesh.
 Gmsh is used to create the geometry and the mesh.
 It uses the `-clscale` command-line parameter to control the elements' size.
 This parameter $c$ is swept over a range of $[1:c_\text{min}]$ using a Sobol Quasi-random number sequence using the FeenoX input `steps.fee`.
 For example, five steps for $c_\text{min} = 0.1$ gives

 ```terminal